 - No mesh under the ventilation

-Because of its breathability and versatility, we rated the Giro Fixture Dirt Cycling Helmet as the best value mountain bike helmet.
-It has many of the features of the Smith Optics helmets mentioned earlier, such as large ventilation openings and a compact design.
+Because of its breathability and versatility, we rated the Smith Optics Convoy MIPS as the best budget mountain bike helmet.
+It has many of the features of the Smith Optics Session mentioned earlier, such as large ventilation openings, MIPS protection and a compact design.

 THE BEST MOUNTAIN BIKING HELMET FOR THE TRAILS